 On your Windows client domain, security controls should be deployed and enforced to detect and block malicious threats.
 However, security controls are commonly operated by departmentalized security analysts, which results in a slower reaction time for further mitigation steps.
 Organizations sometimes do not correlate security alerts from these different security solutions at all.

-This blog post elaborates on an in-depth security framework based on five pillars which detect, block and prevent security threats on Windows clients.
+This blog post elaborates on an in-depth security framework based on five pillars that detect, block and prevent security threats on Windows clients.

 Why implement a security framework

 Mitigating security risks is an on-going iterative cycle.
-It is therefore important to adjust your security framework to real world threats.
-This section describes our Windows client security framework, which can either land on top of industry standard frameworks, or be adopted with any other security framework to shapes your security program.
+It is therefore important to adjust your security framework to real-world threats.
+This section describes our Windows workstation security framework, which can either land on top of industry-standard frameworks, or is adopted with any other security framework to shapes your security program.

-We define a collaborative set of five core security controls which act as building blocks for our Windows client defensive security framework.
-This way you do not rely on a single security control for a certain threat, also referred to as security in-depth.
-Our framework detects, blocks and prevents threats on Windows clients.
+We define a collaborative set of five core security controls that act as building blocks for our Windows workstation defensive security framework.
+This way you do not rely on a single security control for a certain threat also referred to as security in-depth.
+Our framework detects, blocks and prevents threats on Windows workstations.
 You can also make this framework part of your security growth plan if you cannot implement this framework straight away.

 3) Approximately 60 percent of security breaches involved vulnerabilities for which a patch was available but not applied.
 A vulnerability management agent performs periodic scans on your assets.
 A vulnerability agent will scan installed software, Windows system settings (changes) and open ports which can make your client estate more vulnerable.
 A vulnerability scanner also measures your current Windows patch level.
 Next, your vulnerability tooling can categorize known vulnerability within your client estate based on Common Vulnerability Scoring System (CVSS) criticality and asset count.
 From time to time, your patch management process (1) did not cover all your assets or even failed.
 This means not all assets are provided with security patches which means Windows can get stuck at a certain patch level.
 This means remediation should be set out by the configuration management platform.
 This way we minimize our attack surface.